Environment Administration

 Staging

 Where Unqork Creators Also known as Unqork Users, or Designer Users; is anyone who is inside the Unqork platform. configure applications.
-This non-production environment level hosts test data only.
-This level is where you prepare updates before promoting to QA for testing.
+This non-production environment level is meant for test data only.
+This level is where you create and update configurations before promoting to QA for testing.

-Unqork hosts the Staging environment internally.
+Staging is an internal environment level and part of Unqork's cloud infrastructure.
 Staging offers both a Designer and Express View interface.

 Staging